Gallimathias/KeePass/README.md

 In general I use Git Flow therefore

-* master = my published version of the fork
+* productive = my published version of the fork, at the moment a fork of the origin code. see reichl branch
 * reichl = the unchanged code officially published by Dominik Reichl
-* develop = current development
+* stable = my current development branch